Christchurch tramway system: Political aspirations

 Former Christchurch mayor Bob Parker, a well-known advocate for rail-based transport, has pointed out that the trend for traffic congestion in Christchurch is for it to only get worse.
 He does not believe that roads will be able to meet the city's needs in the future and that they will reach a saturation point if alternatives are not developed.
 Relying on a bus-based system, as has been the focus of the regional council, will not be enough to attract a sufficient number of people away from their private vehicles and onto public transport.

-During his 2007–2010 term, he visited several overseas cities with successful examples of light rail networks.
+During his 2007–2010 term, he visited several American cities with successful examples of light rail networks.
 He envisages a system for Christchurch of tram-trains that utilise the existing heavy rail network where possible and then light rail for street running to access areas not currently served by rail such as the central city.
 In such a system, buses would remain but would provide feeder services to light rail instead of running core routes.

 The 2010 IBM Commuter Pain Survey, which was conducted in three major New Zealand cities including Christchurch, has highlighted how entrenched attitudes towards public transport and the ephemeral benefits enjoyed by commuters using private vehicles has thus far proved to be a barrier to greater adoption of public transport.
 Despite this, the mayor is confident that rail-based options will provide a sufficiently attractive alternative.

 In response to the major earthquakes of 2010 and 2011, the Central City Plan adopted by the Christchurch City Council calls for the establishment of a light-rail network in Christchurch.
 Initially, a line between the central city and the University of Canterbury would be built at a cost of $406m to trial the idea while a study would be conducted to assess the feasibility of extending the network to other destinations such as Christchurch International Airport, Hornby, Lyttelton, Northlands Shopping Centre, and New Brighton.
 Heritage tram services would remain in the central city but that operation is under review pending decisions on when it will be safe to repair the infrastructure and run services but also options for linking it with public transport services.